AdamTovatt/easy-reasy-database/EasyReasy.Database.Testing/README.md

 ## Test Naming Conventions

-> This doesn't matter for this library, this is just a general note about testing conventions.
+> The following test naming conventions aren't specific to this library and not something that is required by this library.
+It's just a general note on testing conventions.

 All test methods should follow the three-part naming convention: `MethodBeingTested_Scenario_ExpectedBehavior`